AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

 ## Patching strategy

-Since there are many differnt types of patches and many ways to apply them, how do you know which patch will be applied first?
+Since there are many different types of patches and many ways to apply them, how do you know which patch is applied first?
 After all, the more patches you have, the greater the chance that they will apply to the same file, or to the same line of code.
-In this case it is nice to know which method of applying takes precedence.

 Patches are applied in the following order: